hilanderas/powter-client/gitbook/en/overview/USER.md

 * Who are willing to broaden the horizon through their own eyes and indenepent thinking
 * Who believe in the right to access to the most valuable treasure, knowledge and wisdom.

+### User category
+* If the number of clients in a local network is between  1-10, arm version is recommended
+* If the number of clients in a local network is between  11-500, x86 version is recommended

 ### Brief idea
 Set up your network environment by
 * Installation of `powter-client` on your router